Edgar-Donk/tkinter.ttk.style/README.md

 ```
 Note: the arc layouts and how start and end are specified, also the bounding rectangle size for the arc is exactly the same as for the
 circle where the arc forms part of that same circle.
 A similar system is used for pieslice.
 However pieslice has both an outline and
-fill method, just as we saw in polygon.
+fill method, just as we saw in ellipse and polygon whereas arc only colours the outside.

 If we wish to produce rounded corners in a large enough size so that curves can be drawn then we will need to enlarge everything,
 image size, lines and their widths.
 Ordinary lines can be directly drawn with their width without too much trouble.
 Arcs pose a